vuthalab/spectrum-awg/README.md

 This parameter sets whether or not the the M4i.6622 will output its internal clock.
 By default it's set to False.

 # Authors and Contributors
-Ryan Zazo, Mingde Yin, Amar Vutha
+Ryan Zazo, Mingde Yin, Amar Vutha.
+University of Toronto.  http://uoft.me/vutha

 # License
 This project is licensed under the MIT License - see the LICENSE.md file for details